 Grounding is defined as a set of strategies that are designed to help people manage traumatic memories, anxious feelings, or emotional pain.

-Grounding differs from practises like mindfulness and other relaxation techniques because it focuses on connecting with the external world only, rather than focusing inwardly on yourself, or a combination of both.
+The basic purpose of grounding is to bring a person’s focus back to the present moment.
+It differs from practises like mindfulness because it purely focuses on connecting with the external world, rather than focusing inwardly on yourself, too.

-Grounding isn’t intended as a formal treatment for mental health conditions, but more as a useful tool to help people manage their symptoms.
+Grounding isn’t intended as a formal treatment for mental health conditions, but as a useful tool to help people manage their symptoms.

 When can grounding be useful?